rayliverified/NavigationUtils/README.md

 }
 ```

+## Examples

+For new users, see the quick 5 line setup at [example/lib/main.dart](example/lib/main.dart).

+For a full, production ready configuration similar to the one used by 10,000+ users in [Codelessly - A Flutter App and Website Builder](https://codelessly.com), see [example_auth/main.dart](https://github.com/rayliverified/NavigationUtils/blob/master/example_auth/lib/main.dart).

+Features:
+- Complete authentication flow with login/signup screens.
+- Route guards for authenticated pages.
+- Navigation sync with user auth.
+- Deep link and URL parameter handling.
+- Flutter Firebase Auth integration and issues solved.
+- Working Firebase Auth example on all platforms.
+- Handling navigation during authentication state changes.
+- Managing loading and initialization.

 ## Navigation

 The NavigationData class in the NavigationUtils library is used to encapsulate all the necessary data for defining a route in your application.
 It provides an easy way to define and manage your routes.